-1 2 3 4 5 6 7 8 Sr. No. Pre- ceding Financial Amount transferred to Un- spent CSR Account Balance Amount in Un- spent CSR Account under Ince ount Jn-to a Fund as specific under Schedule VII per second provise to subsection (5) or section 135 if any Amount transferred to a Fund as specified under Schedule VII as per second proviso to subsection (5) of section 135, if any Amount re- maining to be spent in succeeding Deficiency Year(s) under sub- section (6) of section 135 (in ') subsec- tion (6) of section 135 (in ') Year (in Rs) Amount (in Rs) Date of Transfer Financial Years (in Rs) if any Not Applicable
+1 2 3 4 5 6 7 8

+Sr. No. Preceding Financial Year(s) Amount transferred to Unspent CSR Account under subsection (6) of section 135 (in Rs.)
+Balance Amount in Unspent CSR Account under subsection (6) of section 135 (in Rs.)
+Amount Spent in the Financial Year (in Rs) Amount transferred to a Fund as specified under Schedule VII as per second proviso to subsection (5) of section 135, if any Amount Date of (in Rs) Amount remaining to be spent in succeeding Financial Years (in Deficiency if any

+Rs)

+Not Applicable

 - 8. Whether any capital assets have been created or acquired through Corporate Social Responsibility amount spent in the Financial Year: No - 9.
-Specify the reason(s), if the company has failed to spend two per cent of the average net profit as per subsection (5) of section 135.: Not applicable
+Specify the reason(s), if the company has failed to spend two per cent of the average net profit as per subsection (5) of section 135.: Not Applicable

-For and on behalf of the Board of Directors
+For and on behalf of the Board of Directors For The Ruby Mills Limited Sd/-Hiren M. Shah

-Place: Mumbai Dated: 30th May 2023 Sd/-Hiren M. Shah Executive Chairman DIN: 00071077